block-core/blockcore-tipbot/README.md

 ## Docker Cleanup

-Docker provides a single command that will clean up any resources — images, containers, volumes, and networks — that are dangling (not associated with a container):
+Docker provides a single command that will clean up any resources ï¿½ images, containers, volumes, and networks ï¿½ that are dangling (not associated with a container):

 ```
 docker system prune